DEEJ4Y/DEEJ4Y/README.md

 I am used to programming basic algorithms in C/C++.
 I practiced programming on [Hackerrank](https://www.hackerrank.com/DEEJ4Y).

 I am learning Web Development through [The 2020 Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
-So far I have learnt to use HTML5, CSS and Bootstrap to create beautiful and responsive websites.
+So far I have learnt to use HTML5, CSS, Bootstrap and JavaScript to create beautiful and responsive websites.

 ### Education